Partial identification for discrete data with nonignorable missing outcomes: Simulation studies

 We can see in cases where prior assumptions are violated coverage results are lower.
-When the odds ratio assumption is violated and missingness is low acceptance rates for the model making both assumptions as in (9) are quite low, and we fail to compute the posterior in all cases.
+When the odds ratio assumption is violated and missingness is low acceptance rates for the Sat-OR-1-pos model are quite low, and we fail to compute the posterior in all cases.
 The failure of our rejection sampler does still give us information, however.
 We can see this by looking at the average acceptance rate of the rejection samplers for each of the simulation settings and the corresponding Bayes factors.
-For example, looking at the Bayes factor for the saturated model with an instrumental variable assumption as in (3), we can see a larger proportion of posteriors are not computed and acceptance rates are lower when the instrumental variable assumption is violated compared to when it is not.
+For example, looking at the Bayes factor for the Sat-OR-1 model, we can see a larger proportion of posteriors are not computed and acceptance rates are lower when the instrumental variable assumption is violated compared to when it is not.
 Comparing simulations with different missingness rates, we can see Bayes factors for models with violated assumptions are higher when missingness is low.
 In these cases \textit{a posteriori} we are more confident that model assumptions are violated, compared to similar situations with a higher proportion missingness.
 Finally, in cases where Bayes factors are high the corresponding coverages tend to be lower.
-This is an advantage of our method over the Heckman model where we get no indication about the plausibility of model assumptions.
+This is an advantage of our method over the Heckman model where we get no information about the plausibility of model assumptions.